syncfusion-content/blazor-docs/blazor/diagram-component/symbol-palette.md

 # Symbol Palette in Blazor Diagram Component

-The **SymbolPalette** displays a collection of palettes.
+The [SymbolPalette](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SymbolPalette.html) displays a collection of [Palettes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SymbolPalette.SfSymbolPaletteComponent.html#Syncfusion_Blazor_Diagram_SymbolPalette_SfSymbolPaletteComponent_Palettes).
 The palette shows a set of nodes and connectors.
 It allows to drag and drop the nodes and connectors into the diagram.

 ## Create symbol palette